“Only when the last tree is cut,

-There are so many great ideas that have been initiated in the last years with bike2work schemes and companies building safe bike garages, making sure employees can store them throughout the workday.
+Many great ideas have been initiated in the last years with bike2work schemes and companies building safe bike garages, making sure employees can store them throughout the workday.

 Step challenges encourage employees to get out of one public transport station early and walk the rest of the distance or carpool with others.

-Cleanups of parks and beaches is a common one and there are great organizations to partner with, like the Ocean Blue Project, or hosting a tree planting day with your teams in your neighborhoods with Friends of the Urban Forest.
+Cleanups of parks and beaches are a common one, and there are great organizations to partner with, like the Ocean Blue Project or hosting a tree planting day with your teams in your neighborhoods with Friends of the Urban Forest.

-Can you get company-branded to-go cups and encourage taking it with you whenever possible?
+Can you get company-branded to-go cups and encourage taking them with you whenever possible?